| |

 pride and joy.
 No visitor should miss the opportunity to walk, bike

-or jog along part of the comprehensive network of trails that parallels
+or jog along part of the comprehensive network of trails that parallel

 the river.
 Even long-time residents become mesmerized watching the